-Hemangiomas hurt only them there is ulceration on the hemangioma’s surface.
+Hemangiomas hurt only when there is ulceration on the hemangioma’s surface.
 However, ulceration begins even before you can see them.
-Thus, if your baby looks like she is in pain, then you must bring it to your paediatrician’s attention.
+Thus, if your baby seems to be in pain, then you must bring it to your paediatrician’s attention.

-2. Can Hemangioma Leave a Scar on My Baby?
+2. Can a Hemangioma Leave a Scar on My Baby?

 About 20% of babies with this condition have multiple hemangiomas.